Based on our own experience and the many tips we have received from enthusiastic holidaymakers, it is our pleasure to present to you the Azores!

 If you are planning to travel to an EU country you must meet the Schengen area rules.
 Your passport must meet two requirements.
 It must be:

-– Less than 10 years old on the day you enter (check the ‘date of issue’)
+• Less than 10 years old on the day you enter (check the ‘date of issue’)

-– Valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)
+• Valid for at least 3 months after the day you plan to leave (check the ‘expiry date’)

 You can travel to countries in the Schengen area for up to 90 days in any 180-day period without a visa.
 Check your passport is stamped if you enter or exit the Schengen area through Portugal as a visitor.
 Border guards will use passport stamps to check you are complying with the 90-day visa-free limit for short stays in the Schengen area.
 If relevant entry or exit stamps are not in your passport, border guards will presume that you have overstayed your visa-free limit.

+Nationals of other countries are advised to enquire at the Embassy of Portugal about the entry requirements applicable to them.
 Whilst we endeavour to provide guidance where necessary, we can not be responsible for any problems encountered (whether at any point of entry or elsewhere) in the event that passport and visa requirements are not satisfied.
 For more information, please visit https://www.gov.uk/foreign-travel-advice/.

 Your expert tour guides will be able to provide you with detailed information about the country, people, history, culture etc., and offer advice and assistance for organising your trip.
 They can also help with room allocation and look forward to welcoming you with initial information.
 Here you will find out all you need to know and useful information about the trip.
-We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that the Azores has to offer, and learn all about the country and its people.
+We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that the Azores have to offer, and learn all about the country and its people.

 Although your trip already includes a comprehensive package, you also have the option of choosing added extras.
 We recommend booking the following packages: